-Ketamine-Assisted Psychotherapy (KAP) is a holistic modality which combines talk therapy with ketamine as an adjunct, to help eligible patients experience profound breakthroughs and lasting improvement.
+Ketamine Assisted Psychotherapy (KAP) is a holistic modality that combines talk therapy with ketamine as an adjunct to help eligible patients experience profound breakthroughs and lasting improvement.
 It is especially effective for depression, anxiety, PTSD - particularly when other treatments haven’t been as effective.
 A licensed KAP provider takes on the psychotherapy portion of the experience, while Journey Clinical’s medical team supports you on all medical aspects.
 This includes determining eligibility, developing a custom treatment plan, prescribing the medicine and monitoring outcomes.

 Ketamine is a legal, safe, and effective medicine used to treat a variety of mental health conditions, including depression, anxiety, and PTSD.
 It has rapid antidepressant and mood-enhancing effects, often noticeable within hours and can last for weeks.
 It works by targeting the neurotransmitter glutamate, which influences mood and thought patterns.It promotes neuroplasticity — the brain's ability to form new connections.
 Ketamine can be administered in a variety of ways, including IV infusion, intramuscular injection, nasal spray, and sublingual lozenges.
-At Journey Clinical we use the sublingual lozenge form.
+At Journey Clinical we use the sublingual lozenge form to assist us in your journey for ketamine assisted psychotherapy.

 Work individually with a KAP-certified therapist to help enhance your therapy journey.
 KAP journies are available via telehealth or in person and are 4 hours in length.
 Each KAP session requires 2 prep sessions and an integration session.
 Insurance may cover all or part of your session.!

-Work with a KAP-certified therapist within a group to enhance your treatment and to reduce costs.
-In office style, KAP or retreat style KAP are both options.
-Retreat-style KAP will include the added costs of food and lodging.
+Work with a ketamine assisted psychotherapy (KAP)-certified therapist within a group to enhance your treatment and reduce costs.
+The office style, KAP, or retreat style KAP are both options.
+Retreat-style KAP will include the added costs of food and lodging which will be provided to you ahead of the time of service.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.